Weekdays 9:30am - 7pm.

 Table of Contents

-Fat loss and weight loss are different, but they can become confusing because they are often used interchangeably.
 Weight loss refers to a decrease in overall body weight, including muscle, water and fat, while fat loss specifically targets the reduction of body fat.

 What happens when the body loses weight?
-Do we lose muscles too?

 The amount of calories the body needs depends on several factors, including age, gender, level of physical activity, and body size.
-An active individual, such as those who exercise regularly, would need more calories than someone primarily sedentary.

-A calorie deficit, where fewer calories are consumed than burned, promotes weight loss.
 As a benchmark, a daily deficit of 500 calories is an excellent starting point for noticeable fat loss, although this varies from person to person.

-Do we lose muscles when our body loses weight?
-Dr Ivan Puah reminds us, "When we lose weight, the body loses fat and muscle mass too.
-Sufficient protein intake and adequate resistance exercise will be necessary to minimise muscle loss."
+“When we lose weight, the body loses fat and muscle mass too [1].
+Sufficient protein intake and adequate resistance exercise will be necessary to minimise muscle loss," explains Dr Ivan Puah, who holds a Graduate Diploma in Sports Medicine.

 Why is it so hard to maintain weight loss results?

-Addressing obesity requires a comprehensive approach that extends beyond simply monitoring caloric intake.
 It necessitates an interdisciplinary perspective that considers the individual's condition's psychological, physiological and nutritional aspects.

-The expected rate of weight loss varies from person to person.
-For those who are overweight or obese, a comprehensive programme that includes a healthy diet and regular exercise can typically result in a 5 to 10 percent reduction in body weight within the first six months.
+For those who are overweight or obese, a comprehensive programme that includes a healthy diet and regular exercise can typically result in a 5 to 10% reduction in body weight within the first 6 months [2].

 After hitting your weight loss target, the maintenance phase will be the biggest challenge.
-A sustainable weight loss result requires your commitment to maintaining a healthy lifestyle and eating habits.

 Fat Loss Facts